 There is mutual interest in and space for the improvement of economic cooperation.

-According to the data from the NBS, the state of foreign direct investments from the Czech Republic to the Republic of Serbia from 2010. up to the third quarter of 2020. amounted to 227.8 million euros.
+According to the data from the NBS, the state of foreign direct investments from the Czech Republic to the Republic of Serbia from 2010. to 2020. amounted to 227.1 million euros.

 Company Avia Prime bought Jat Tehnika for 10.3 million euros in 2019.
 MD Investments 2000 bought 4 hectares of building land at Marina Dorćol in Belgrade (the value of the investment is 3.8 billion dinars).
 Mattoni 1873 and PepsiCo Inc. bought Serbian company Knjaz Miloš in 2019.
 The Czech PPF Group bought Telenor in the Republic of Serbia (telecommunications and banking) in 2018.
 In addition, the companies of this mobile operator in Hungary, Bulgaria and Montenegro were also taken over, and the contract on the sale of Telenor’s business in the SEE region is worth 2.8 billion euros.

 There are 65 bilateral agreements in force, some of which are as follows:

 - Agreement between the Council of Ministers of Serbia and Montenegro and the Government of the Czech Republic on the Avoidance of Double Taxation with Respect to Taxes on Income and on Capital (11 November 2004; The Official Gazette of Serbia and Montenegro No. 3/05),